-In 2020, PAN launched its Issues Response Team (IRT), comprised of experts from our Media, Integrated Marketing, Creative and Content teams, to help our clients navigate sensitive issues with a holistic view of internal and external messaging.
+PAN’s Issues Response Team (IRT) is comprised of experts from our Media, Integrated Marketing, Creative and Content teams, to help our clients navigate sensitive issues with a holistic view of internal and external messaging.
 The below blog is the first in an upcoming issues response content series.

 The last year forced companies to confront crisis in a way never before seen.
 The world dealt us more challenges than perhaps we were used to handling, starting with a global pandemic that impacted businesses and, more importantly, their people.